hove-io/navitia/source/kraken/readme.md

 password = guest
 vhost = /
 exchange = navitia
-# realtime contributors to listen, repeat the line to add multiple contributor
+# realtime contributors to listen, repeat the line to add multiple contributors
 rt_topics =

 # should we delete the queue at shutdown, useful only for tests